ROBO-ZACH/ZacharyTStone/README.md

 <h3>
 <blockquote>
-  "Do not be embarrassed by your mistakes.
-Nothing can teach us better than our understanding of them.
-This is one of the best ways of self-education."
+  "The energy of the mind is the essence of life."
-<br>— Thomas Carlyle
+<br>— Aristotle
 </blockquote>
 </h3>